sajjadh47/adv-geoip-redirect/readme.txt

 - Skip Redirect For Bots & Crawlers.
 - Skip Redirect Using URL Parameter.
 - Choose redirect type: 301 (Permanent) or 302 (Temporary).
+- Only Redirect Visitor When First Time Visit, Any URL (reset after 24hrs).
-- Only Redirect Visitor When First Time Visit (reset after 24hrs).
+- Only Redirect Visitor When First Time Visit, Global (reset after 24hrs).
 - Unlimited redirect rules with advanced condition logic.
 - Regex-based URL matching for granular control.
 - Pass Current Have URL Parameters To Target URL